Divyadharshana5/Manvasaam/README.md

 **Farmer Registration:**
 1. Select "Farmer" role
 2. Complete registration with passkey setup
-3. Auto-assignment to nearest hub
+3. Connect with retail shops in your area
 4. Access farmer dashboard
 5. Add crops and manage inventory